crdffrance/bcrdf/README.md

 - 🎯 **Precise restoration** to any point in time
 - ⚡ **High performance** with concurrent processing
 - 🛡️ **Data integrity** with cryptographic checksums
+- 📁 **Large file handling** with configurable chunking and streaming
+- 🔄 **Smart file processing** with size-based sorting and thresholds

 ## 🚀 Quick Start